Best Vitamins & Foods for Eye Health: Enhance Your Vision

 Tips for Improving Eye Health Naturally

-• Reduce Screen Time: Reduce screen to prevent eye strain.
-Adhere to the 20-20-20 guideline.
-Take a break every 20 minutes to gaze at an object 20 feet away for 20 seconds.
-Prolonged screen time might strain your eyes.
+Limit screen exposure to prevent digital eye strain.
+Follow the 20-20-20 rule: every 20 minutes, look at an object 20 feet away for 20 seconds.
+Prolonged screen use can strain and dry out your eyes.

-• Stay Hydrated: Drinking plenty of water helps keep your eyes hydrated, reducing the risk of dry eyes.
+Drinking plenty of water helps keep your eyes moist and reduces the risk of dry eye syndrome.

-• Wear sunglasses: that block 99-100% of UVA and UVB rays to protect your eyes from harmful UV rays.
-Which can help reduce eye pressure and support overall eye health.
+Choose sunglasses that block 99–100% of UVA and UVB rays to shield your eyes from harmful sunlight.
+This can help reduce eye pressure and support overall eye health.

 Green Juice for Eye Health

-This refreshing green juice is packed with vitamins A, and C, and antioxidants like lutein and zeaxanthin to support eye health, reduce inflammation, and protect against damage.
+This refreshing green juice is packed with essential vitamins and foods for eye health, including vitamins A and C and powerful antioxidants like lutein and zeaxanthin.
+These nutrients help support clear vision, reduce inflammation, and protect your eyes from damage and age-related decline.Ingredient

 Instructions